Education & Tours

 Families can download the Summer Day Camp Registration Forms/Parent Information and email registration forms to firstname.lastname@example.org

 When the forms have been received you will receive a confirmation email.
 Payment is due on the first day of camp.

-Presented in partnership with the History Matters Association
+Presented in partnership with the Canadian Military Heritage Society and History Matters Association

 This exciting full-day, multi-school event gives students a chance to explore WWI through a series of real life scenarios and vignettes.
 Join the Canadian Expeditionary Force and learn the art of the trench raid, participate in a marching drill, learn the role women played in WWI and join in on the battle of Vimy Ridge.
 Through active participation, students will make a personal connection with WWI and leave with an understanding of how this war affected communities for the next generation.
 Special cost for this full day program is $10/student.